Nov 23, 2024

 by Sarah Roberts | Jan 24, 2021

-LGBTQ flag Photo Source: Adobe Stock Image
+Pride flag waving against a blue sky, representing LGBTQ+ rights and inclusion.
+Photo Source: Adobe Stock Image

 Currently, only eight states allow for and recognize common-law marriages.
 Colorado is one of those states.
 Many others no longer allow for common-law marriages because they can be problematic.
 In fact, couples who find themselves in a common-law marriage may need to divorce when they break up.
 However, the parties might have different views on whether they are in a common-law marriage.
 Without official documentation, determining that the couple is married may require complex analysis.